zuixjs/zkit/source/content/controllers/shadow-view/index.md

 &nbsp;

-Find out how to use scoped scripts and other *zuix.js* component's features from [zuix.js](https://zuixjs.org/pages/documentation/active_refresh/) website.
+Find out how to use scoped scripts and all other *zuix.js* component's features from [zuix.js](https://zuixjs.org/pages/documentation/active_refresh/) website.